mcgnly/DeveloperDocumentation/relayr API/ImportAPI.md

 #### See Example:
 <img src="assets/PostmanEnvironment.png" class="center" width=700px>

-You will find the tokens required for the application related calls in your [Apps Page](https://developer.relayr.io/dashboard/apps/myApps)
+You will find the information required  in your [Apps Page](https://developer.relayr.io/dashboard/apps/myApps), and your [Devices Page](https://developer.relayr.io/dashboard/devices).
+To Generate your OAuth token, please see instructions [here](https://developer.relayr.io/documents/WebDev/OAuthToken)